ChrstphrHll/npc_gen/students/Sulivan Wylchyr.md

   int: 10
   str: 8
   wis: 11
-track: Exploration
-trait: I hide scraps of food and trinkets away in my pockets.
-trait1: Joyful
-trait2: Pure
 year: 2
+guild: Elkenval
+partyID: 50
 ---
 # Sulivan Wylchyr
 ---
 ### Description
 - 2nd year Dragonborn Monk in Elkenval
-- short spines, Red eyes, and blue skin
+- short spines, Orange eyes, and blue skin
 - Is Joyful and Pure, and has Forgiveness as their ideal

 ### Organizations